yandex/storytests-cli/README.md

     ) => string;
     ```

-    A function that gets called before `testTemplate` and should return the file name.
-Has identical signature to `testTemplate` except it should not return `false`.
+    A function that gets called before `generateTest` and should return the file name.
+Has identical signature to `generateTest` except it should not return `false`.

 -   ```ts
     validateFileName: (path: string, component: string, stories: string[]) =>
         boolean;
     ```

-    A function that gets called for every unvalidated file when running `cleanup` command. `path` parameter stores relative path from test directory (calculated using `relativeTestDirectoryPath`). `component` and `stories` parameters store matched component names and all matched stories (matches from `componentNamePattern` and `storyNamePattern`).
+    A function that gets called for every unvalidated file when running `cleanup` command. `path` parameter stores relative path from test directory (calculated using `testDirectory`). `component` and `stories` parameters store matched component names and all matched stories (matches from `componentPattern` and `storyPattern`).
 Should return `true` if file is valid and `false` if file shoudl get removed (e.g. a screenshot from a removed story).

 ## Example